fog/fog-google/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+It's worth noting that, if you're looking through the code, and you'd like to know the history of a line, you may not find it in the history of this repository, since most of the code was extracted from [fog/fog].
+So, you can look at the history from commit [fog/fog#c596e] backward for more information.